dagster-io/dagster/docs/docs-beta/docs/tutorial/installation.md

 ## Troubleshooting

-If you encounter any issues during the installation process, please refer to the [Dagster GitHub repository](https://github.com/dagster-io/dagster) for troubleshooting or reach out to the Dagster community for further assistance.
+If you encounter any issues during the installation process, refer to the [Dagster GitHub repository](https://github.com/dagster-io/dagster) for troubleshooting or reach out to the Dagster community for further assistance.

-## Next Steps
+## Next steps

 - [Quickstart Tutorial](/tutorial/quick-start)
 - [ETL Tutorial](/tutorial/tutorial-etl)